dulimarta/spherical-easel/docs/tools/display.md

 Hide or show the label of selected objects.
 ::: tool-details

-- Clicking at a location toggles the display of all nearby objects' label.
+- Clicking at a location toggles the display of all nearby objects' labels.
 - If the user would like to

   - only show labels when clicking, hold the <kbd>S</kbd> keys and click on the Sphere Canvas.
 All nearby objects will have their labels shown.